bingli8899/BEM780_NGS_tutorials/README.md

 pwd # -- print the path for the current directory cd # -- change to a directory.
-Here, "./" is the current directory, and "../" is the directory above. mkdir # -- create a directory chmod +x # -- change a binary file to a executable file
+Here, "./" is the current directory, and "../" is the directory above. mkdir # -- create a directory chmod +x # -- change a binary file to an executable file
 ```
 This tutorial also utilizes Git/GitHub, and here are useful information for basic git command: https://github.com/joshnh/Git-Commands.
 If git is not pre-installed, visit this website: https://github.com/git-guides/install-git